 How often does a small group meet?

-Our small groups meet for three semesters a year—winter/spring (13 weeks), summer (6 weeks) and fall (13 weeks).
+Our small groups meet in three semesters each year— spring (13 weeks), summer (6 weeks) and fall (13 weeks).
 During the semester, groups meet once a week.
 Small groups are meant to bring meaning and community into the flow of your life, so even if you can’t attend every meeting, there is still great value in joining a group.

 Where do small groups meet?